vinipsmaker/gsoc2014-boost/README.md

 3. The `boost::http::basic_socket_acceptor` reacts and call your callback upon some unspecified asio's event.
 4. You use `boost::http::basic_socket` API to respond to the request.
-5. The `boost::http::basic_socket` object will rely on the `boost::http::basic_socket_acceptor` object to rely on ordering guarantees (HTTP pipelining) and the reply will be eventually sent.
+5. The `boost::http::basic_socket` object free the channel to allow the `boost::http::basic_socket_acceptor` object emit new messages or messages that were queued.

 Notes: